inflammation

 Mast cells

-What are mast cells?
-Mast cells are a type of white blood cell (WBC) that are involved in the body’s immune response.
-Mast cells are similar in appearance to basophils, with both types of cells containing large granules in their cytoplasm (body of the cell), but they originate from different cell lines and can be …
+Mast cells are a type of white blood cell (WBC) involved in the body’s immune response.
+They are similar in appearance to basophils, with both types containing large granules in their cytoplasm (body).
+However, mast cells originate from different cell lines and can be found throughout the body.
+What do mast cells do?
+Mast cells play a …

 Read More »